There is no one right way to eat for everyone.

 Saturated fat has also never been proven to lead to heart disease.
 A study of almost 350 thousand individuals found literally no association between saturated fat consumption and cardiovascular disease (32, 33, 34).

-The thing is that animal foods… meat, fish, eggs and dairy products for those who can tolerate them, are extremely nutritious.
+The thing is that animal foods like meat, fish, eggs and dairy products are extremely nutritious.

 They are loaded with high quality protein, healthy fats, vitamins, minerals and various lesser known nutrients that have important effects on health.